Virtual-VV/virtual-vv-code-challenges/README.md

 Please feel free to add (via PR) any additional websites/books/etc. you would like to see coding problems from!
-You can also add any coding problem resources you find in the Accountabilibuddies #code-problems Slack channel, and I'll try to keep this list updated.
+You can also add any coding problem resources you find in the Virtual V&V #code-challenges Slack channel, and I'll try to keep this list updated.